antoniofull/thexpatmagazine.com/src/pages/blog/2014-02-03-7-reasons-to-live-or-retire-in-costa-rica.md

 ---
 templateKey: blog-post
 title: 7 reasons to live (or retire) in Costa Rica
-seotitle: "Living in Costa Rica "
+seotitle: Living in Costa Rica
 date: 2014-02-03T11:36:00.000Z
-description: "Are you thinking to retiring in to an exotic and safe place?
+description: 'Are you thinking to retiring in to an exotic and safe place?
 Then retiring to Costa Rica might be a good option.
-A beautiful place located in Central America, with beautiful beaches and stunning nature, Costa Rica is the place to go, for holidays or for retirement. "
+A beautiful place located in Central America, with beautiful beaches and stunning nature, Costa Rica is the place to go, for holidays or for retirement. '
 featuredpost: false
 featuredimage: /img/atanas-malamov.jpg
 imagealt: Photo by [Atanas